markterweele/windows-itpro-docs/windows/configuration/taskbar/pinned-apps.md

     - `<CustomTaskbarLayoutCollection PinListPlacement="Replace">`: Unpins the default apps.
 Only the apps you add are pinned.
 If you want to remove some of the default pinned apps, then add `PinListPlacement="Replace"`.
 When you add your apps to `<taskbar:TaskbarPinList>`, include the default apps you still want pinned
 1. In the `<defaultlayout:TaskbarLayout>` node, use `region=" | "` to use different taskbar configurations based on the device locale and region
 1. Save the file

+::: zone pivot="windows-11"

+#### PinGeneration

+On devices with [KBXYZ][KB-1] or later, you can allow specific pinned apps to be unpinnable by users.
+This is useful when you want to allow users to unpin apps that are pinned via policy settings, but you don't want the pins to be repinned during the next policy update cycle.

+To use this option, add `PinGeneration="1"` to the pins you want to allow users to unpin.
+The value of `PinGeneration` can be any number, and it's used to identify the pin version.
+If the value changes, the app is pinned again during the next policy update cycle.
+This allows IT admins to repin an app, if needed.

+Here are some details to better understand and use `PinGeneration`:

+- When `PinGeneration` is defined, users can unpin that element, and the pin won't be repinned during the next policy update cycle
+- When `PinGeneration` isn't defined, users can unpin that element, but the pin will be repinned during the next policy update cycle
+- If the `PinGeneration` value changes, for example from `1` to `2`, the element is pinned again, even if the user unpinned it previously
+- Every `PinGeneration` number is specific to the app.
+You can have a value of `1` for one app, and a value of `2` for another app
+- Start `PinGeneration` with a value of `1` and increment the number each time you want to repin the app.
+This way, if the user unpins the app, it won't be repinned until you change the number again
+- For simple management, always increment the `pingeneration` number and don't reuse numbers
+- If you remove the `pingeneration` attribute, the app will be repinned during the next policy update cycle even if the user unpinned it previously.
+This is the default behavior

+> [!CAUTION]
+> The option to allow users to unpin apps is only available on devices with [KBXYZ][KB-1] or later.
+When assigning this policy, target devices that are patched, otherwise the taskbar layout doesn't apply.
+>
+>- If you use Microsoft Intune, you can use [filters](/intune/intune-service/fundamentals/filters) to target only devices with the required patch
+>- If you use GPO, you can use [WMI filters](/previous-versions/windows/it-pro/windows-server-2008-r2-and-2008/cc732796(v=ws.11)) to target only devices with the required patch

+::: zone-end

+## Examples

 For practical examples of how to add, remove, or replace pinned apps, see the following sections: